 Plus whatever else you can manage without feeling too uncomfortable – your dentist will take the lead on that one to some extent.
-For example, some people might get as far as x-rays, or sitting in “the chair”, or trying out some of the equipment, but it really depends on the individual.
-The first appointment should really be used to build rapport with your dentist, and allow them to alleviate some of your fears.
+For example, some people might get as far as x-rays, or sitting in “the chair”, or trying out some of the equipment.
+But it really depends on the individual.
+The first appointment should be used to build rapport with your dentist, and allow them to alleviate some of your fears.

 Here are some ideas for your first visit:

 - Timing: go at your own pace.
-For example, you might choose to have an X-ray and examination at the next appointment, or you may only feel ready to try sitting in the chair.
-As you take each step and find that you can cope with it, the level of anxiety will be reduced.
+For example, you might choose to have an X-ray and examination at the next appointment.
+Or you may only feel ready to try sitting in the chair.

-- Control: discuss with your dentist that you want to have some control over the dental work that is done.
+- Control: Discuss with your dentist that you want to have some control over the dental work.
 It’s important that you don’t feel pushed further or faster than you can cope with.
-A useful way of making sure you feel in control is to discuss a signal – such as a raised hand – that lets the dentist know you need to stop for a break.
+Agree on a signal that lets the dentist know you need to stop for a break.

-- Specific concerns: let your dentist know if there are specific areas that make you anxious, or if you have had traumatic experiences with dentistry in the past.
+- Specific concerns: Let your dentist know if there are specific things that make you anxious, or if you’ve had traumatic experiences with dentistry in the past.
 Ask questions about anything that worries you, and allow the dentist to reassure you.
 Dentistry has advanced so much in recent years that treatments can be totally painless.

-If, by the end of the session you do not feel comfortable with the first dentist you meet, do not feel obliged to proceed.
+If you don’t feel comfortable with the first dentist you meet, don’t feel obliged to push on.
 Instead, arrange to visit another dentist on your shortlist.

 Some Common Doomsday Concerns

-You may find it easier to have your dentist have a look outside the chair first, without a mirror (only if you feel comfortable with the dentist, of course).
-Let your dentist know that you are embarrassed over the state of your mouth, and that you are worried about what they will say.
-Once you can get over the embarrassment of a quick look outside the chair, it will be much easier to let them have a closer look.
+You may find it easier to have your dentist have a first look outside the chair, without a mirror or a light.
+Let your dentist know you’re embarrassed and ashamed, and that you’re worried about what they will say.
+Once you get over the embarrassment of a quick look outside the chair, it will be easier to let them have a closer look.

-Luckily, the days when dentists used the poker (or explorer, in layman’s speak) to randomly prod around are gone.
-It is now known that sticking in the poker and giving it a good shove (as done in the olden days) can compromise the tooth structure of an early lesion that has the potential to remineralise.
-It is used much more gently nowadays.
-Do let your dentist know though if you’ve got a problem with the poker and if you’d rather it wasn’t being used during your first visit!
+Luckily, the days when dentists used the poker (aka explorer) to randomly prod around are gone.
+Nowadays, we know that sticking in the poker and giving it a good shove can compromise the tooth structure of an early lesion that has the potential to remineralise.
+As a result, dentists use it much more gently nowadays.
+Do let your dentist know though if you’ve had bad experiences with the poker and you’d rather it wasn’t used!

 X-rays are usually quite easy, but if you’ve got a problem with gagging, make sure you let your dentist know.
-Also, do let your dentist know if you’re scared of looking at the x-ray pictures and you’d rather not see them (or at least, rather not see them straight away).
+Also, do let your dentist know if you’re scared of looking at the x-ray pictures and you’d rather not see them (just yet).

-If you feel that you cannot deal with “hearing the bad news”, let your dentist know that you don’t think you can handle the bad news all at once and ask if s/he can break it to you slowly – or during the next appointment.
-Depending on your prior experiences, you may be the opposite and you may be especially anxious to get an honest and detailed diagnosis – again, let your dentist know!
+If you feel that you cannot deal with “hearing the bad news”, let your dentist know.
+Ask them if they can break it to you slowly – or during the next appointment.
+Depending on your prior experiences, you may be the opposite and you may be especially anxious to get an honest and detailed diagnosis.
+Again, let your dentist know!

 During the first appointment, you may not get as far as working out a treatment plan together with your dentist.
 However, there are some general rules-of-thumb that dentists should follow, which you should know about: